 Tuesday to Thursday: Every hour from 1 PM to 6 PM

 Friday and Saturday: Every hour from 1 PM to 8 PM

 Sunday: Every hour from 1 PM to 6 PM

 Groups of 10 or more: $12,50 (School group packages available)

 Taxes and fees included

 *Please note that access to the VR Cinema is strictly reserved for people aged 13 and over.

-*Get 50% off your entry when you buy a ticket for Cadavre exquis.
+*Get 50% off your entry by getting a ticket for Cadavre exquis.
+An email will be sent to you one hour after purchase to take advantage of the discount.
 For online purchases only, certain conditions apply.